nf-core/cageseq/README.md

 ## Documentation

-The nf-core/cageseq pipeline comes with documentation about the pipeline which you can read at [https://nf-core/cageseq/docs](https://nf-core/cageseq/docs) or find in the [`docs/` directory](docs).
+The nf-core/cageseq pipeline comes with documentation about the pipeline which you can read at [https://nf-co.re/cageseq/usage](https://nf-co.re/cageseq/usage) and [https://nf-co.re/cageseq/output](https://nf-co.re/cageseq/output) or find in the [`docs/` directory](docs).

 ## Credits